Attention Deficit and Hyperactivity Disorder (ADHD) and Autistic Spectrum Disorder / Condition (ASD / ASC) – Guidance for Medical Referees

 This guidance is only concerned with ADHD and ASD.

 Stand alone dyspraxia and dyslexia need not be declared.
 However, dyspraxia can include delays and/or impairments in motor co-ordination, movement, balance, learning, organisation and planning.
-It is possible such impairments may impact the person’s ability to perform some aspects of scuba diving in an accurate and timely manner.
-However, there is little research evidence and the necessity for input from a Medical Referee may be considered on a case by case basis, if the instructor has concerns.
+It is possible that such impairments may impact the person’s ability to perform some aspects of scuba diving in an accurate and timely manner.
+However, there is little research evidence and the necessity for input from a Medical Referee may be considered on a case by case basis if the instructor has concerns.

 Each case should be assessed on its own merits with regard to the degree of disability and the potential impact on diver safety and ability to care for one’s buddy.
 The degree of disability can be highly variable between individuals (1).
-However, individuals maybe more adept than average in some tasks.
+However, individuals may be more adept than average in some tasks.

 There is little research in this area.
 ADHD is associated with increased risk of accidents and workplace injuries although a retrospective study of navy divers did not provide statistical evidence that the risk of adverse underwater events is significantly increased in those with ADHD, further sufficiently powered studies being required (2).
 In another paper the same authors noted ADHD may be over-represented in commercial divers in South Africa and may not necessarily be a contraindication to commercial diving, although the numbers were small and cases were self reported (3).
 Other papers from abroad have warned re diving with ADHD in children and adolescents (4, 5 and 6).